Aberdeen Camp |

 (1824 - 1860), Vancouver

 A Hudson's Bay Co. trading post (HBC records last to 1866), the headquarters and main depot for trading operations in the Pacific Northwest since moving from Fort George (Astoria) in Oregon.
-It was a 325-by-732-foot log stockade with one blockhouse, enclosing two dozen buildings.
+Originally a two-blockhouse stockade located at the present-day site of the Washington State School for the Deaf at 611 Grand Blvd., it was relocated in 1829 to the present site of Pearson Field.
+It was rebuilt as a 325-by-732-foot log stockade with one blockhouse, enclosing two dozen buildings.
+HBC regional headquarters was moved to Fort Victoria, BC in 1847 after the Oregon Treaty was ratified, but the post itself continued operating until finally sold to the U.S. Army in 1860.
 The post burned down in 1866.
-The current structure is a replica.
-The original site is located on the old Pearson Army Airfield, marked out in concrete strips.
+The current structure is a replica operated by the National Park Service.
+The site on the old Pearson Army Airfield is marked out in concrete strips.
 See also HBC Heritage

 Vancouver Barracks (National Historic Site)